Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/expression.rst

 Those URLs are piped to the expression streamining executable that:

-* Stages-in the input Envisat MERIS Level 1 products [#f1]_ passed as references to its catalogue entry
+* Stages-in the input Envisat MERIS Level 1 products [#f1]_ passed as references to their catalogue entry
 * Invokes the ESA BEAM Toolbox BandMaths Operator [#f2]_ to apply the provided band arithmetic expression to all input MERIS Level 1 products covering the time of interest
 * Stages-out the results in a distributed file system as inputs to the next processing step